-asphalts that inherently produce lower emissions;
+bitumen that inherently produces lower emissions;

 higher flash point asphalts;

-lower asphalt blowing temperatures.
+lower bitumen blowing temperatures.

 Thermal afterburners in combination with closed capture systems are used to control combustible emissions from asphalt blowing stills.
 Although they consume less supplemental fuels, catalytic afterburners cannot be used because the catalyst is subject to rapid poisoning and plugging due to constituents of the fumes from the process.